 Eczema is common in New Zealand.
 There are many types.
 In some cases more than one type of eczema exists.
 However the commonest sort is “ atopic eczema”.
 This may be inherited or sporadic and changes through life.
 It is itchy, red and may be painful and inhibit sleep and disrupt concentration.
 We have regimens that can optimize management and give a plan for exacerbations and for maintenance treatment.
 Allergy can make “atopic eczema” worse in some cases.
 We have the facilities for comprehensive allergy testing.

 Once the patient has seen the consultant we can offer a Special Nurse Clinic session for reinforcement of the treatment regimen and learnings.
 This has been shown in trials to give a superior long term control for the patient.

 Other causes of eczema include “irritant”, “ allergic contact” and “drug induced”.

 Psoriasis is another common rash in New Zealand.
 It affects about 4 in 100 people.
 It can seriously affect quality of life.
 There is also increasing evidence that it may have an association with cardiovascular health, mental health, and general well being.
 There is a strong association with joint inflammation.
 Traditionally management has been topical (creams) but in recent years, newer tablet or even injection based treatment have improved control.
 In New Zealand we now have access to the “biologic drugs” which have provided an exciting new option and given many people much better control and a new lease on life.
-Not infrequently Dr Barker, Dr Coutts and Dr Snow see people who may not have seen a dermatologist regarding the psoriasis for several years.
+Not infrequently Dr Barker, Dr Sawchuk and Dr Hunt see people who may not have seen a dermatologist regarding the psoriasis for several years.
 Things are changing so quickly now with psoriasis that these people may be missing out on better / safer management.